lsst/rtn-045/index.rst

 defined in the `Rubin Developer's Guide <https://developer.lsst.io/>`_.

-Globally defined functions or classes which are used more than once in a notebook should be defined in Section 1.2, but single-use functions or classes can be defined immediately before they are used.
+Globally defined functions or classes which are used more than once in a notebook should be defined in the `Introduction`_, but single-use functions or classes can be defined immediately before they are used.

-**Hiding long functions.**
-Functions or classes that are particularly long blocks of code (e.g., >20 lines) can be hidden by going to the "View" menu item and choosing "Collapse Selected Code", or by clicking on the blue bar that appears to the left of a selected cell.
-Hidden cells should be described in the preceding markdown cell with text like "the following hidden cell contains code that defines the ``make_cmd_plot`` function".
-The first hidden cell in a notebook should include instructions for displaying the cell, such as "to see the contents of the hidden cell, select View from the menu bar and then Expand Selected Code or click on the vertical next to the cell or on the three dots that denote that the cell is hidden".

-It is a stretch goal to create a package of commonly-used functions in order to avoid users encountering long blocks of code, and help keep notebooks readable.
+`Future work`_ includes creating a package of commonly-used functions in order to avoid users encountering long blocks of code, and help keep notebooks readable.

+Hidden cells
+^^^^^^^^^^^^

+No code cells should be hidden from the user.

+In other words, do not use the "View" menu item and choose "Collapse Selected Code", or click blue bar that appears to the left of a selected cell, to hide long blocks of code.
+The whole of the notebook should be visible to the user and the functionality of all code cells should be described in preceding markdown cells.

 TAP queries